JoeySoprano420/Rexion-Language/README.md

 - **And for performance-critical applications,** the language’s intent to optimize every computational cycle makes it a noteworthy contender against more abstracted languages.

 In embracing a philosophy that demands both performance and clarity, Rexion-Language challenges conventional paradigms.
 It is not merely a tool but an invitation to re-examine how we balance low-level control with high-level design, a fusion that could drive innovations in both academic and practical realms.

-**What do you find most exciting about Rexion?** Is it the promise of absolute control over execution, the educational value of its compiler internals, or something else entirely?